-- The Deployment Plan has been approved by the Tri-Chairs. - The Deployment Plan was approved by the Executive Advisory Committee (EAC) on December 16, 2016. - County-specific feedback and issues will be addressed on a case-by-case basis. - Below is the current planned roll-out by county grouping:
+- The Deployment Plan was approved by the Executive Advisory Committee (EAC) on December 16, 2016. - County-specific feedback and issues will be addressed on a case-by-case basis.

 Risks

 4) SECTION 12C.1.(c).4 Address any identified issues in developing or implementing the child welfare component to NC FAST and solutions to address those issues.